0Chisom0/Chisom-s-Projects/README.md

 SELECT * FROM crime_scene_report
 WHERE date = 20180115 AND City = 'SQL City' AND type = 'murder';

-Output:
+--Output:
-date	type	description	city
+--date	type	description	city
-20180115	murder	Security footage shows that there were 2 witnesses.
+--20180115	murder	Security footage shows that there were 2 witnesses.
 The first witness lives at the last house on "Northwestern Dr".
 The second witness, named Annabel, lives somewhere on "Franklin Ave".
 SQL City

 —Security footage shows that there were 2 witnesses.
 The first witness lives at the last house on "Northwestern Dr".
 The second witness, named Annabel, lives somewhere on "Franklin Ave”.—